-The following charts are the benchmarking comparisons reviewed by the Compensation Committee for the 2010 actual total cash compensation and actual total compensation of each of our Named Executive Officers.
-"Total cash compensation" consists of salary and bonus, and "total compensation" consists of salary, bonus, the value of stock option and restricted stock unit grants made in 2010 and the value of the payouts received from long-term incentive awards for performance cycles ending with 2010.
-Consistent with the charts on page 19 that show that our strong performance for 2010 and the two- and three-year periods then ended as compared to our new peer group, on an overall basis, compensation paid to our Named Executive Officers generally approximated the 75th percentile as compared to their peer group counterparts, with variation occurring for the reasons discussed above.
+The following charts are the benchmarking comparisons reviewed by the Compensation Committee for the 2011 actual total cash compensation and actual total compensation of each of our Named Executive Officers.
+"Total cash compensation" consists of salary and bonus, and "total compensation" consists of salary, bonus, the value of stock option and restricted stock unit grants made in 2011 and the value of the payouts received from long-term incentive awards for performance cycles ending with 2011.
+Consistent with the charts on page 20 that show that our strong performance for 2011 and the two- and three-year periods then ended as compared to our peer group, on an overall basis, compensation paid to our Named Executive Officers generally exceeded the median total cash and total compensation of their peer group counterparts, with variation occurring for the reasons discussed above.